Skip to main content Skip to footer

 An EEA Family Permit is an immigration document issued to a non European Economic Area (EEA) national, who is a family member of an EEA national pursuing specified activities in another member state.
 It has its legal basis from the Free Movement Directive 2004/38/EC (the Directive).

-The aim of the Directive is to enable nationals of member states of the European Community to move freely from one member state to another in order to live, study or work with their families to support the ‘common market’ or in other words, to promote 'Freedom of Movement' between member states, where the Directive is engaged, in pursuance of the economic aim to establish the market.
+The aim of the Directive was to enable nationals of member states of the European Community to move freely from one member state to another in order to live, study or work with their families to support the ‘common market’ or in other words, to promote 'Freedom of Movement' between member states, where the Directive was engaged, in pursuance of the economic aim to establish the market.

-The EEA Regulations 2006 permits EEA nationals and their families to enter the UK for up to 3 months.
-If an EEA national intends to stay for more than 3 months he must either seek work, or work (through both employment or self employment), study or be ‘economically self sufficient’ – these are commonly referred to as pursing an ‘EEA Treaty Right’.
-If an EEA national pursues an EEA Treaty Right, then his spouse and other family members have the ‘Right’ under EEA law to also live and work in the UK.
+The EEA Regulations 2006 allowed EEA nationals and their families to enter the UK for up to 3 months.
+If an EEA national intended to stay for more than 3 months he had to either seek work, or work (through both employment or self employment), study or be ‘economically self sufficient’ – these are commonly referred to as pursing an ‘EEA Treaty Right’.

-The EEA Family Permit should be applied for to a designated British mission overseas.
-The EEA Family Permit will normally be issued where the non EEA national can show that they are a family member of the EEA national, and that the EEA national is exercising an EEA Treaty Right.
-Once issued, the EEA Family Permit is valid for 6 months.
-Obviously if the non EEA national has an EEA Family Permit they should be admitted to the UK.
-If the non EEA national travels to the UK without an EEA Family Permit then he will have to satisfy an Immigration Officer of his right to enter the UK and therefore risks non admission to the UK.
+Once issued, the EEA Family Permit was valid for 6 months.
+If the non EEA national had an EEA Family Permit they should have been admitted to the UK.
+If the non EEA national travelled to the UK without an EEA Family Permit then he would have to satisfy an Immigration Officer of his right to enter the UK and therefore risks non admission to the UK.

 Click on the links below for more detailed information about EEA Family Permits.